labmlai/annotated_deep_learning_paper_implementations/labml_nn/transformers/primer_ez/readme.md

 [Primer: Searching for Efficient Transformers for Language Modeling](https://papers.labml.ai/paper/2109.08668).

 The authors do an evolutionary search for transformer architectures.
-They name the architecture found using the search Primer (PRIMitives searched transformER).
+They name the architecture found using the search as Primer (PRIMitives searched transformER).
 **Primer EZ** is the architecture with the two most robust modifications in Primer compared to the original transformer.
 Primer EZ trains a lot faster than the vanilla transformer.